 Investigation: Instructor will discuss the problem with the student and encourage a counseling conference to determine the seriousness of the problem.
 Refer to sending school guidance personnel.

 Notification of Parents: At the discretion of counselors

-Notification of Police: Not applicable

-Disposition of Substance: Not applicable
+Notification of Police: Not applicable Disposition of Substance: Not applicable chemical use of another student.

 Discipline: Not applicable